Contents:

 Spoken.
 20 min talk, or longer workshop 1-3 hrs.

+Science and poetry on death.
 Mary Oliver’s poetry often touched on death as integral to life, and when enriched by understandings from science, her beautiful words inspire a new, friendlier relationship with it.

 Befriending the Thief: Science and the Meaning of Death